JoyChristine/GEE/README.md

-# GEE
+# Webmap
-Interactive web mapping with Django and Google Earth Engine.
+Interactive web mapping with Django and Google Earth Engine.<br>
-A web map where the user can view different vegetation indices of different satellite imagery.
+A web map where the user can view different vegetation indices of different satellite imagery.<br>
 Currently, only MODIS images are on display.

 #### User stories: